 Revision of the Derbyshire Agreed Syllabus

 The next revision of the syllabus is due in 2019, and will need to require non-religious views are taught, in at least as much depth as Islam and Judaism, in order to be in line with the ruling.

 Resources for teaching Humanism

-The British Humanist Association are launching a new website Humanism for Schools in April 2016 offering comprehensive, flexible, and free educational resources for inclusive RE.
+The British Humanist Association launched a new website Understanding Humanism in April 2016 offering comprehensive, flexible, and free educational resources for inclusive RE.
 This includes teaching toolkits for each key stage, guidance, case studies and information on how to request Humanist speakers for schools.

-A copy of The Young Atheists Handbook by Alom Shaha is being sent to every secondary school in the country, and a set of accompanying teaching notes can be downloaded.
+A copy of The Young Atheists Handbook by Alom Shaha has been sent to every secondary school in the country, and a set of accompanying teaching notes can be downloaded.

-Also a copy of What is Humanism by Michael Rosen and Ann Marie Young will be sent to every Primary school.
+Also a copy of What is Humanism by Michael Rosen and Ann Marie Young will be sent to every school in the UK in 2017.